 It's not technically a bug, but there are some items (like class-specific set items) that don't exist as Transmogrify options.
 Some of those items can't be Transmogrified back into their original state once they've been altered, either.
 We're aware that this is causing issues for some players, and we'll be looking at solutions.
 We'll give everyone an update when we're able to, and thanks for letting us know!

-There are minor bugs that are known about and being fixed.
-Any of these fixes might arrive in the next patch, or may take longer to be completed.
+There are minor bugs that are known about and being looked into.
+Any of these issues may be fixed in the next patch, or could need more time.

-These known issues in Patch 2.0.3 will be fixed at some point.
-Some of them are already listed above as being scheduled to be fixed in patch 2.0.4.
+These known issues in Patch 2.0.4 that will be fixed at some point.
+Some of them are already listed above as being scheduled to be taken care of in patch 2.0.5.

-As a reminder, this list will not list every bug that is active in the 2.0.3 patch.
-What it is listed here are a select few issues -- chosen due to severity/impact -- that are active and confirmed as bugs by Quality Assurance with verifiable steps and (in most cases) an expected fix.
+As a reminder, this list will not list every bug that is active in the 2.0.4 patch.
+What it is listed here are a select few issues -- chosen due to visibility and impact -- that are active and confirmed as bugs by Quality Assurance with verifiable steps and (in most cases) an expected fix.
 Just because a bug is not on this list does not mean we don't know about it!
 In addition, potential exploits and the like will never be listed here.

 Please note that documented bugs may not always be fixed in the order in which they were reported.
 In some cases, we may not have a timeline for a when a bug will be fixed and some bugs may not be able to be fixed at all.
 If we are able to verify that a documented bug cannot be fixed, it will be removed from this list.

-Thank you for your continued reports, and enjoy Diablo III!!!Combat
+Thank you for your continued reports, and enjoy Diablo III!!!Achievements

 Regarding Chiltara and the Gibbering Gemstone